nsxiv/nsxiv/README.md

 --------------------------------------------------------------------

-nsxiv is a fork of now unmaintained [sxiv](https://github.com/muennich/sxiv) with the purpose of maintaining it and adding simple, sensible features. nsxiv is free software licensed under GPLv2 and aims to be easy to modify and customize.
+nsxiv is a fork of now unmaintained [sxiv](https://github.com/muennich/sxiv) with the purpose of being a drop-in replacement of sxiv, maintaining it and adding simple, sensible features. nsxiv is free software licensed under GPLv2 and aims to be easy to modify and customize.

 Please file a bug report if something does not work as documented or expected in *this* repository, after making sure you are using the latest